Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 - Enter your website URL in the box above to view your traffic.

-In this guide we will be covering a few platforms that I like to use to find quality backlinks or check how many backlinks a site might have
+This guide covers a few platforms I use to find quality backlinks or check how many backlinks a site might have.

 Paid Tools